angular-ui/bootstrap/src/modal/docs/readme.md

 preventDefault on the event, then the modal will remain open.
 The $close and $dismiss methods return true if the event was allowed.
 The event itself includes a parameter for the result/reason and a boolean parameter that indicates whether the modal is being closed (true) or dismissed.

-The `modalConfig` exposes the following global option for all modals/backdrops: